koh-gt/ferriteclassic-core/CONTRIBUTING.md

 Communication Channels
 ----------------------

-Most communication about Ferrite Core development happens on the
+Most communication about FerriteClassic Core development happens on the
-#ferrite-core channel on Telegram.
+#ferriteclassic-core channel on Telegram.
 The easiest way to participate on Telegram is
-with the web client, [Telegram](https://t.me/ferrite-core/).
+with the web client, [Telegram](https://t.me/ferriteclassic_core/).

 Discussion about code base improvements happens in GitHub issues and on pull requests.